• What is the mission of Hillel of Metro Detroit?

 In addition, some schools and programs offer special scholarships for Jewish students.
 Contact your school to see if one is available.

-There are many resources to find out more about Judaism, offering a wide range of perspectives, and some can be found on our Resources Page.
+There are many resources to find out more about Judaism, offering a wide range of perspectives.
 Feel free to contact our staff for guidance, or one of the rabbis at synagogues in the Detroit community.
-Click here.

 Each university we serve has a different protocol to address this situation.
 All of them suggest starting with speaking to the professor.
 If that does not help, go to the department chair, Dean, or University Ombudsman.
 But you don’t need to do this without our support.
 Contact the HMD staff and we will assist you.